 This is where the responsibility of the writer as a citizen comes from.

-Belinskiy said that a critic helps a writer by pointing him towards what he should be writing about and then explaining to and educating the public.
+Belinskiy said that a critic helps a writer by pointing him towards what he should be writing about and then educating the public.

-This is a knot, which ties during the 19th century, and which was harmful in reality, as it was decided that aestheticism à la Pushkin was not interesting – “Enough, it was during the golden century”.
+This is a knot, which ties during the 19th century, and which was harmful in reality, as it was decided that aestheticism à la Pushkin was not interesting : “Enough, it was during the golden century”.
 Now, the citizen- poet Nekrasov, “populist”writers such as Uspenskiy talk only about the sufferings of people.
-In Russia, in the end of 19th century poetry was practically no longer written: Fet, Tyutchev and that was it, It was not until the end of the 19th century that a rebirth of poetry took place, in particular with the Symbolists movement.
+In Russia, in the end of 19th century poetry was practically no longer written, even though Russia is a country of poetry.
+Fet, Tyutchev and that was it, it was not until the end of the 19th century that a rebirth of poetry took place, in particular with the Symbolists movement.

 Belinskiy probably slowed down some processes.